-Chiropractic care during pregnancy is considered safe for both mother and foetus.1,2 As your pregnancy progresses there will be an increase in circulating hormones which cause significant muscle and ligament relaxation.
+Chiropractic care during pregnancy has been shown to be safe for both mother and foetus.1,2 As your pregnancy progresses there will be an increase in circulating hormones which cause significant muscle and ligament relaxation.
+In light of these changes your chiropractor will apply one of a number of gentle adjusting techniques designed to provide maximum comfort and safety for both the expectant mother and foetus.

 At no time in a woman’s life is the incredible adaptive capacity of the human body more obvious than during pregnancy.